cedrickeumaleu/projet-14-modal-component/README.md

-# Component-modal-grst library of React components created using `create-react-app`.
+# Component-moda `create-react-app`.

 Currently used to add a modal after anything like a click on a button.

 ## Prerequisites :

-Node.js v12
+Node.js

 Please make sure you have the right version.
 You can verify this by using the following commands in your terminal:
 Check Node.js version
 node --version

-### Installation run the following command: `npm install component-modal-grst`
+### Installation run the following command: `npm install component-modal`

-#### How to use it :

-This component use a fontAwesome icon, but feel free to use a SVG or anything else if you need it.

 Import :

-import Modale from 'component-modal-grst';
+import Modale from 'component-modal';

 Set the component props: